mtx13/MeAndFitbit/README.md

 Use of the Fitbit data is subject to the Terms of Service documented [here](https://dev.fitbit.com/legal/platform-terms-of-service/).

-Other acknowledgements of code found and leveraged via Stackoverflow are documented within the code.
+Other acknowledgements of code leveraged via Stackoverflow are documented within the code itself.
+Thank you Stackoverflow!